agile-learning-institute/template-vanilla/README.md

 ## Build and test the container

-Use the following comand to build and run the container locally.
+Use the following command to build and run the container locally.
 See [here for details](https://github.com/agile-learning-institute/mentorhub/blob/main/docker-compose/README.md) on how to stop/start the database.

 ```bash
 ../src/docker/docker-build.sh
 ```

-After that command completes successfully you can verify it worked successfly by
+After that command completes successfully you can verify it worked successfully by

 - TODO: Describe functional baseline tests